Nazaré: Beyond the big waves.

 The town is famous for it’s beautiful monastery, romance and royal drama that seem like a plot straight out of a medieval soap opera!

 Now, here’s where it gets interesting.
-King Afonso IV, D. Pedro’s dad, decides he’s had enough of this scandalous affair orders Ines de Castro death.
+King Afonso IV, D. Pedro’s dad, decides he’s had enough of this scandalous affair orders his men to kill Ines de Castro.

 D. Pedro declares Inês the Queen of Portugal posthumously.